monsharen/unity-gaming-services/README.md

 The game is currently poorly balanced.
 Integrating Economy could help balancing it with the help of Analytics.
 This could be done by replacing the hardcoded buy/sell values with configurable ones.

 ## Ads
-Add interstitials when players arrive to new planets.
+Add a revenue stream by integrating interstitials that show as players arrive at planets.

 ## In-App Purchases
 Integrating in-app purchases could allow the user to purchase additional in-game credits.
 Perhaps let the user purchase boosters which make their ship fly faster?
 Or purchase an ad free experience?